-- Sing "Manna" found below or at teachingthebibletokids.org, where an audio version is also available.
-Use pictures and words below for visual aids. - Review questions: (Game: Using a two-liter plastic bottle with its top cut off and a one-cup measure, allow students to add one cup of Styrofoam[®] packing worms or shells or another white substance to the plastic bottle for each correct answer.
-A two-liter bottle will hold 8.4 cups.) - 1.
-How much time passed after leaving Egypt before the bread ran out and the people complained?
+- 1. How much time passed after leaving Egypt before the bread ran out?
 [One month.] - 2.
 Rather than be "killed in the wilderness," what did the people wish had happened to them?
 [That they had died in Egypt.] - 3.
 What did God say he would do to supply food?
 [He would give meat to eat at night and "rain bread from heaven" in the morning.] - 4.
-Fill in the blank.
+Fill in the blanks.
 Moses said, "Your grumbling is not against us but against ."
 [The Lord.] - 5.
 What did God provide at night?
-[Quail.]

-- 6. Describe the manna.
+[Quail.] - 6.
+Describe the manna.
 [Small, flake-like, white, round, the color of bdellium, like coriander seed, tasted like wafers made with honey.] - 7.
 What happened when people saved manna for the next day?
-[It stunk and bred worms.] - 8.
+[It stank and bred worms.] - 8.
 Why did people gather enough manna for two days on Friday?
 [So that they wouldn't have to work by gathering it on the Sabbath/Saturday.]